 Dr. Williams has been a director of the Laboratory Corporation of America Holdings, a diagnostic technologies company, since 2007, serving on the Audit Committee and chairing the Quality and Compliance Committee.
-Dr. Williams also has served as a director of Tenaya Therapeutics, Inc., a biotechnology company, since 2016, chairing the Compensation Committee.
-Tenaya Therapeutics was a privately-held company until July 2021 when it became publicly traded.
+Since 2016, Dr. Williams also has served as a director of Tenaya Therapeutics, Inc., a biotechnology company, chairing the Compensation Committee.
+Tenaya Therapeutics, Inc. was a privately-held company until July 2021 when it became publicly traded.
 Dr. Williams was a director of Bristol-Myers Squibb Company, a pharmaceutical company, from 2006 until 2013.
 Dr. Williams has served on the board of directors of the Gladstone Foundation, a non-profit institution that is distinct from Gladstone Institutes, since 2012.
 Dr. Williams was elected to the National Academy of Medicine in 2002.
-Dr. Williams received his undergraduate degree from Princeton University and his doctorate from Duke University.
+Dr. Williams received his undergraduate degree from Princeton University and his medical doctorate from Duke University.